arlandfran/the-beginners-gambit/TESTING.md

 4. Select the Mobile S - 320px breakpoint and verify the site is responsive on that screen size.
 5. Repeat these steps for all the breakpoints going up to 4K - 2560px and verify the site is responsive on all those screen sizes.

-Additional tests for site responsiveness were also documented when testing [user story 2](#user-story-2)
+Additional tests for site responsiveness were also documented for [User Story 2](#user-story-testing)

 ### Browser Compatibility